 - Partnering with panelists who have been screened for factors such as sensory acuity and articulacy.
 For example, a survey pre-screener might focus on asking prospective participants to describe a recent meal they ate and evaluate their ability to share specific insights, recall sensory details, and describe factors that align with the researchers’ interests.

 - Utilizing sensory profiling, which uses factors such as taste tests, kitchen tests, interviews, and surveys to develop a better sense of what appeals to consumers.

 - Understanding how different sensory inputs create an emotional or intellectual association to a product or brand.

 - Exploring the impact of tactile, scent driven, or auditory elements such as music on the purchase process or the brand experience.

 - Uncovering which sensory elements of the brand experience—such as the sting of mouthwash—may be perceived as a hidden advantage.

 How Sensory Research Fits Into the Market Research Mix

 For every company, there is a mix of market research studies which need to be considered when developing a databank of information that relates to their products and services.
 Sensory research provides another lens into understanding the customer experience and can play a role in everything from product development to the marketing process.
-Incorporating sensory research helps researchers to move beyond understanding basic behaviors or attitudes associated with brands and usage.
-It is possible to potentially uncover some of the hidden motivations and influences that are behind those ideas and actions.
+Incorporating sensory research helps move beyond understanding basic behaviors, or even attitudes, associated with brands and usage.
+It’s possible to potentially uncover some of the hidden motivations and influences that are behind those ideas and actions.